MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Introduction

 \section{Introduction}

 The contribution of ionizing sources to the process of cosmic reionization is a central topic of extra-galactic astrophysics and a key goal of the JWST mission.
 With the first years of JWST data, significant progress has been made in two of three necessary quantities to constrain this contribution: the star formation rate (SFR) density and the production of ionizing photons (per unit SFR).
-The UV luminosity function (LF) has been robustly constrained up to $z\sim 13$ with photometry \citep{Donnan2024UVLF,Finkelstein2024UVLF,Asada2025UVLF} and spectroscopy \citep{Harikane2025UVLF_spec}.
-Integrating these UV LFs gives the SFR density during the epoch of reionization (EoR).
-The production of ionizing photons has equally been quantified with excellent statistics by recent works \citep{Simmonds2023xi_ion_LAEs_z6,Pahl2025xi_ion,Llerena2025_xi_ion,Hayes2025UVspectra_highz}, finding either slight or no redshift evolution.
+The SFR density during the epoch of reionization (EoR) is determined by the UV luminosity function (LF), which has been robustly constrained with photometry \citep{Donnan2024UVLF,Finkelstein2024UVLF,Asada2025UVLF} and spectroscopy \citep{Harikane2025UVLF_spec} up to $z\sim 13$.
+Similarly, the production of ionizing photons has been quantified by recent works \citep{Simmonds2023xi_ion_LAEs_z6,Pahl2025xi_ion,Llerena2025_xi_ion,Hayes2025UVspectra_highz}, with excellent statistics, revealing only slight or no evolution with redshift.
+The third necessary quantity, the escape fraction of ionizing photons, \fesc, remains elusive.